-Caritas provides humanitarian relief to our partners in the Pacific.
+Caritas provides humanitarian relief to our neighbours in the Pacific.

 Cyclone Evan hit the Pacific in December 2012 causing widespread destruction.
-Caritas Aotearoa New Zealand worked with partners at Caritas Samoa to help provide food and shelter for those who have been displaced and had major damage to their homes.
+Caritas worked with partners at Caritas Samoa to help provide food and shelter for those who have been displaced and had major damage to their homes.

 Caritas partners in Fiji assisted people affected by severe floods in Fiji in January and April 2012.
 Caritas partnered with the Ecumenical Centre for Research, Education and Advocacy (ECREA) and People's Community Network to support people in informal settlements.
 Food, counselling and social support were provided to about 500 households in the worst-affected Nadi to Ba corridor, in January alone.